junxit/us-congress-bills-116/metadata.md

 - 2019-09-26 — Introduced in House
 - 2019-09-26 — Introduced in House
 - 2019-09-26 — Referred to the House Committee on Education and Labor.
+- 2020-01-13 — Rules Committee Resolution H. Res.
+790 Reported to House.
+Rule provides for consideration of H.R.
+1230 and H.J.
+Res.
+76 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+- 2020-01-14 — Rule H. Res.
+790 passed House.
+- 2020-01-16 — Considered under the provisions of rule H. Res.
+790. (consideration: CR H305-315)
+- 2020-01-16 — DEBATE - The House continued with debate on H.J.
+Res.
+76.
+- 2020-01-16 — DEBATE - The House proceeded with one hour of debate on H.J.
+Res.
+76.
+- 2020-01-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-01-16 — On passage Passed by the Yeas and Nays: 231 - 180 (Roll no. 22). (text: CR H305)
+- 2020-01-16 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 231 - 180 (Roll no. 22).
+- 2020-01-16 — Rule provides for consideration of H.R.
+1230 and H.J.
+Res.
+76 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+- 2020-01-16 — The previous question was ordered pursuant to the rule.